ghostandthemachine/clj-quad/README.md

 This structure allows for fast look up and retrieval of elements based on location and/or area.
 This is especially beneficial for tasks like collision detection on many shapes.
 Given a tree and a map of position and dimensions, clj-quad will return a small list of elements in the relevant quadrant.

-# usage
+# Usage

-## creation
+## Creation

-create a new quadtree with a specified dimension.
+Create a new quadtree with a specified dimension.

 ````clojure
 => (def quad